 The financial world can be complicated and there is always more to learn.
 Not only is there a staggering amount of information, but the laws and regulations change regularly.
 Over the years, I've had thousands of conversations and email exchanges on various personal finance matters.
 I've included some of the misconceptions I've heard along the way.
 Beware of these.
 They can put your finances at risk.

 “Our will and trust covers our retirement accounts.”

 Setting up a will and trust is an important step in your financial journey.
-It’s something most of us know we should do, but we don’t always follow through.
-If you’ve done it, congratulations!
+It's something most of us know we should do, but we don't always follow through.
+If you've done it, congratulations!
 But be careful.
 If you have retirement accounts you still need to update your beneficiaries.
 Wills and trusts need to be amended from time to time as our lives change.
-We get remarried, kids move out of the house, the list can go on.
-If you’ve changed the beneficiaries of your trust, you need change your retirement account beneficiaries too.
-Don’t assume that your trust or will covers your retirement accounts.
-They don’t.
+We get remarried, kids move out of the house, and the list goes on.
+Sadly, in some cases we lose a spouse and other loved ones.
+If you've changed the beneficiaries of your trust, you need change your retirement account beneficiaries too.
+Don't assume that your trust or will covers your retirement accounts.
+They don't.

 “I can borrow from my IRA.”

 Many people have heard that some 401(k) plans allow you to borrow money from yourself.
 It is known as a participant loan.
 However, this is specific to company 401(k) plans, not Individual Retirement Accounts (IRAs).
 While you can pull money out of an IRA, it isn't in the form of a loan.
 Doing so will result in taxes.
 If you're under 59 1/2, it results in extra penalties as well.